 Through the study of English, students will become a skilled writer and be able to understand and be critical of a wider choice of reading materials.
 Students will understand writing from different viewpoints and perspectives and be able to identify the purpose behind writing and the methods utilised for the writer to achieve their purpose.
 Students will develop a love of literature and language and be able to recognise the power of language in a world driven by communication and the media.
 Students will also become more confident in their speaking and listening abilities and will be able to speak confidently in a variety of contexts on a variety of topics.

-Students will read a variety of texts from Shakespeare’s ‘The Tempest’ to the war poetry of Wilfred Owen to ‘War Horse’ by Michael Morpurgo and will build reading skills starting from comprehension and moving through inference and deduction and the identification and analysis of methods and techniques such as the author’s use of language, form and structure.
-In addition to this, students enjoy a ‘class reader’ at the start of every lesson, using texts from ‘The Twits’ to ‘Holes’ to foster an enjoyment of reading and to improve literacy.
+Students will read a variety of texts from Shakespeare’s ‘A Midsummer Night’s Dream’, to the war poetry of Wilfred Owen, to ‘Tins’ by Alex Shearer, and will build reading skills starting from comprehension and moving through inference and deduction and the identification and analysis of methods and techniques such as the author’s use of language, form and structure.
+Pupils will be provided with the opportunity to take part in a performance and explore different spoken language skills across the year.
+In addition to this, students enjoy a ‘class reader’ at the start of every lesson, using texts from ‘Barnaby Brocket’ to ‘Holes’ to foster an enjoyment of reading and to improve literacy.
 Every year 7 lesson also has a literacy starter, focused on spelling, grammar or punctuation.

 Some students, who are identified at the end of KS2, follow a slightly different curriculum intended to improve their literacy skills.
 These students also have some lessons that follow the traditional English year 7 syllabus.